Advertisement

 You may also consider taking nonsteroidal anti-inflammatory drugs (NSAIDs) for pain and inflammation.

-Some patients say that apple cider vinegar can bring instant relief to hemorrhoids, reducing itching and pain.
+Some people say that apple cider vinegar can bring instant relief to hemorrhoids, reducing itching and pain.

-“I don’t recommend using this remedy as it may burn the skin with overuse and exacerbate problems,” says Dr. Lipman.
+“I don’t recommend using this remedy as it may burn the skin with overuse and exacerbate problems,” cautions Dr. Lipman.

-You may also think aloe vera may help soothe inflammation of hemorrhoids since research shows its benefits for other inflammatory skin conditions.
-But Dr. Lipman says he doesn’t recommend using aloe vera since there isn’t research available for its use specifically on hemorrhoid relief.
+You may also think aloe vera may help soothe hemorrhoid inflammation, as research shows its benefits for other inflammatory skin conditions.
+But Dr. Lipman doesn’t recommend using aloe vera, as there isn’t research available for its use specifically on hemorrhoid relief.

 In most cases, your hemorrhoids should go away on their own without treatment.
-But you should see your healthcare provider if:
+But you should see a healthcare provider if:

 Advertisement